-By the end of the 30-ies, designers in different countries have been working on the creation of self-loading (automatic) rifles for about four decades.
-This time is marked by significant changes in the development, production and use of automatic rifle shooting. weapons.
-A long way of development of easel machine guns has passed, at least one generation of light machine guns has changed, and aviation, tank, large-caliber machine guns, machine guns have taken their place in the armament system.
-Meanwhile, work on automatic rifles still have not led to the emergence of a mass sample.
+By the end of the 30s, designers in different countries had been working on the creation of self-loading (automatic) rifles for about four decades.
+This time is marked by significant changes in the development, production and use of automatic small arms.
+The machine guns have come a long way in development, at least one generation of light machine guns has been replaced, and they have appeared and taken their place in the weapon system aviation, tank, heavy machine guns, submachine guns.
+Meanwhile, work on automatic rifles still did not lead to the appearance of a mass sample.

 Samples that were put into service, were produced in small quantities and were used very limited.
 The reasons for such modest success in the 30-s were pointed out by such major gunsmiths as V. G. Fedorov and A. A. Blagonravov.
 This is a contradiction between the presence of an automation system and weight restrictions, and excessive power and weight of rifle cartridges, and a reduction in the role of rifle fire at medium and long ranges in the development of light machine guns.
 But the idea of an automatic rifle as the main and most mass weapon continued to occupy the minds of the military, although it changed with the overall development of weapons.